rusefi/rusefi_documentation/Triggers/Trigger.md

 ![Trigger Counter in Base Engine Settings](Images/trigger_counters.png)

 Channel #1 counter would be "debug i1" gauge and channel #2 is "debug i2".
-These values should go up if you are cranking and that confirms that the events are being registered by rusEfi firmware.
+These values should go up if you are cranking and that confirms that the events are being registered by rusEFI firmware.

 ![Debug Gauges](Images/debug_gauges_counter.png)

 ## Trigger Simulation

-rusEfi has a feature of trigger signal emulation on Trigger Simulator Pins.
+rusEFI has a feature of trigger signal emulation on Trigger Simulator Pins.
 All channels of trigger input would be simulated on corresponding channels of Trigger Simlator.

-At the moment rusEfi has no means for VVT/camInput simulation.
+At the moment rusEFI has no means for VVT/camInput simulation.

 ## Q & A

 **Q: what is _globalTriggerAngleOffset_ configuration parameter?**

-A: On engine sniffer tab in rusEfi console, there is a signal front with "0" next to it.
+A: On engine sniffer tab in rusEFI console, there is a signal front with "0" next to it.
 That's the trigger synchronization event on the primary trigger line.
 The trigger synchronization always happens at one of the rise of fall of the primary trigger. globalTriggerAngleOffset is the angle distance between synchronization point and cylinder #1 top dead center.
 TDC#1 is the green line by the way.

 ![Sync Point](Images/Sync_point_highlighed.png)